weetime/chrome-network-analyzer/README.md

 5. View performance metrics like P99, P95, P90, P50, and average response times
 6. Click on any request to view detailed information
 7. Use the "Export CSV" button to download the data for further analysis
+8. Click "AI Analysis" to get AI-powered insights about your network performance

 ## Features